-- Sun Tzu fittingly makes military action a breeze.
-He halves the construction costs of forts and fortifications, makes it cheaper to hire spies, captures any disguised enemy spy he finds patrolling the city, reduces the travel time of armies, improves infantry morale, and when in combat himself he's one of the best offensive heroes.
+Sun Tzu (appropriately) makes military actions much easier.
+He halves the construction costs of forts and fortifications, makes it cheaper to hire spies, captures any disguised enemy spy he finds patrolling the city, reduces the travel time of armies, improves infantry morale, can bless a fort to double the training speed of troops, and when in combat himself he's one of the best offensive heroes.
 If you plan to attack an enemy, Sun Tzu can make or break the attempt.

 Guan Di can bless a fort with free loads of weapons or warehouses with free loads of bean curd, while Xi Wang Mu can bless a jade carver's studio with a stock of raw jade.
 Build a row of warehouses/forts/carver studios and send them down the road handing out blesses for tons of free goods.

-- Good Bad Bugs: The game handles attacking rivals oddly if you conquered them while their army was on the way.
+The game handles attacking rivals oddly if you conquered them while their army was on the way.
 Bribing the rival army suddenly makes the vassal a normal trade party, and fighting them off keeps things normal and surrendering makes you their vassal as expected.
 When it comes to a city that has conquered you attacking to quell your rebellion, if you fight them off it's possible their city will become your vassal as a result.

 That One Level: A lot of the levels set in the desert.
 They usually have one large grassy area, limiting where you can build your city (Wells are needed to get beyond the most basic housing levels and can only be built on fertile ground), forcing you to build several more farms than usual due to the infertile ground limiting their growth, your only reliable source of income is probably going to be salt and whatever metal of the age your smelters produce, and occasionally ceramics.
 Furthermore the earlier missions which use Wood for tax collection require you to import it since trees of course are of short supply in a desert.
 A Han mission even has you building the Great Wall, which requires hundreds of units of Wood, thus meaning you're going to spend the entire mission importing it and have to come up with exports fast so you can afford to.